zicongmei/gke-with-ecr/README.md

 # gke-with-ecr

 This project enables GKE nodes to pull container images from AWS ECR private and public registries by configuring Kubelet with a custom credential provider plugin.
 It leverages OIDC federation for secure authentication from GCP to AWS.
+The plugin reads the default service account (SA) token of the GCP VM instance, exchange this GCP SA token to a AWS role token, and then allow the kubelet and containerd to pull image from AWS ECR.

 ## Quick Start